San Carlos and San Ambrosio Seminary

-San Carlos and San Ambrosio Seminary is a seminary in Havana, Cuba.
+San Carlos and San Ambrosio Seminary (Spanish: Seminario de San Carlos y San Ambrosio) is a seminary in Havana, Cuba.

 Building

 As a training center where prestigious Cuban intellectuals were educated before the foundation of the University of Havana, it was one of the most important buildings during the colonial period.

 The center courtyard is the only one of its kind in Cuba: it has galleries on three levels, the first with simple columns, the second with double columns, and the third with plain wooden piers.
 It still operates as a seminary.

-The old porch, the courtyard and the main stairway, one of the most splendid of colonial times, stand out preserved among Havana’s religious architecture.
+The old porch, the courtyard and the main stairway, one of the most splendid of colonial times, stand out preserved among Havana's religious architecture.
 The original baroque porch has sculptures, pilasters and chamfered angles.
-However, only the front was redesign to face the bay in 1950.
-The current entrance was designed following the Cathedrals baroque motifs.
+However, only the front was redesigned to face the bay in 1950.
+The current entrance was designed following the cathedral's baroque motifs.

 History

 This architectural work has its origin in the modest San Ambrosio School, which in 1689 was established by the Bishop of Havana, Diego Evelio de Compostela, in a house next to his on Compostela street (named after this bishop). so that poor men with a religious vocation could study there.

 The old building, home to the Conciliar Seminary of San Carlos and San Ambrosio, began to be built in the year 1700 by members of the Society of Jesus, and was completed in 1767, before the Jesuits were expelled from the Spanish Empire.

 However, the building did not reach its current shape until Bishop Juan José Díaz de Espada added constructive forms that rivaled the gates of the University of Valladolid.
 During this period, the seminary achieved such scientific renown that not even the Royal and Pontifical University of San Gerónimo de la Habana could shadow it.

-The building would later become, for a few years, the seat of the Archbishopric of Havana under the cardinal figure of the Archbishop of Havana Manuel Arteaga to, later, return to being the Conciliar Seminary of San Carlos and San Ambrosio, currently it is a office center of the catholic church.
+The building would later become, for a few years, the seat of the Archbishopric of Havana under the cardinal figure of the Archbishop of Havana Manuel Arteaga to, later, return to being the Conciliar Seminary of San Carlos and San Ambrosio, currently it is an office center of the catholic church.